-- (i) Council subsidiaries; - (ii) Key management personnel; - (iii) close family members of key management personnel; and - (iv) entities that are controlled or jointly controlled by key management personnel or their close family members.
+- (i) Council subsidiaries; subsidiaries. - (ii) Key management personnel; personnel. - (iii) close family members of key management personnel; and - (iv) entities that are controlled or jointly controlled by key management personnel or their close family members.

-Key management personnel - a person or persons having authority and responsibility for planning, directing and controlling the activities of the entity, either directly or indirectly, including any manager (executive or otherwise) of that entity.
-In the case of the Shire, key management personnel includes, but is not limited to, Councillors, the Chief Executive Officer, the Deputy Chief Executive Officer and Managers.
+Key management personnel - a person or persons having authority and responsibility for planning, directingdirecting, and controlling the activities of the entity, either directly or indirectly, including any manager (executive or otherwise) of that entity.
+In the case of the Shire, key management personnel includes include, but is not limited to, Councillors, the Chief Executive Officer, the Deputy all elected Members, the Chief Executive Officer and Managers.

-Close family members - family members who may be expected to influence or be influenced by those individuals' dealings with Council and include:
+Close family members - members - family members who may be expected to influence or be influenced by those individuals' dealings with Council and include:

-- (i) children and spouse or domestic partner; - (ii) children of that person's spouse or domestic partner; - (iii) dependents of that person or that persons spouse or domestic partner; and - (iv) under AASB Standard 124 could also include extended members of family such as parents, siblings, grandparents, uncles/aunts or cousins if they could be expected to have influence or be influenced by the key management personnel in their dealings with Council.
+- (i) children and spouse or domestic partner; partner. - (ii) children of that person's spouse or domestic partner; partner. - (iii) dependents of that person or that personsperson's spouse or domestic partner; and - (iv) under AASB Standard 124 could also include extended members of family such as parents, siblings, grandparents, uncles/auntsaunts, or cousins if they could be expected to have influence or be influenced by the key management personnel in their dealings with Council.

-Related party transactions - a transfer of resources, services or obligations between Council and a related party, regardless of whether a price is charged.
+Related party transactions - a a transfer of resources, services or obligations between Council and a related party, regardless of whether a price is charged.